zlatanvasovic/codify.css/README.md

 From the command line:

 1. Install `grunt-cli` globally with `[sudo] npm install -g grunt-cli`.
-2. Run `npm install` from the root Sanitize.css directory to install dependencies.
+2. Run `npm install` from the root Codify.css directory to install dependencies.

 When completed, you'll be able to run the various Grunt commands provided from